-Crowds are usually large on free days, but there are a lot of notable and historic things to see here, so it’s definitely worth the trip.
+Crowds are usually large on free days, but as there are a lot of notable and historic things to see here, it’s definitely worth it.

 Piazza San Cosimato is home to an open-air market every day except Sunday, and they focus mostly on fresh foods.

 This could be a great spot to find a few things for Christmas dinner, and there are several great restaurants in the area to grab some festive foods as well.